brunobenchimol/terraform-ansible-iac/lapp-rhel8/README.md

 4. **Unregistering from RHN/Satellite only works when using default ssh key location \(~/.ssh/id_rsa\*\)**
 *Destroy-time provisioners and their connection configurations may only reference attributes of the related resource, via 'self', 'count.index', or 'each.key'.*
-Cant see to find a way to pass ssh key location on a variable using self or any of these *reference attributes*. **HELP WANTED** to fix this issue.
+Cant see to find a way to pass ssh key location on a variable using self or any of these *reference attributes*.
+`Dirty Fix`: Created a resource to generate "local_file" ansible.cfg in the current directly with private_key_file.
+Not pretty but does the job.
+May break if you have/need a custom ansible.cfg in-place.
+**HELP WANTED** to fix/discuss this issue.

 5. **Ansible/Database Configuration**
 Edit `ansible/vars.yml` to set parameters (*variables*) for you database.
 We do not have many to set yet.